radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

 A [`statestore` component]({{< ref dapr-statestore >}}) is used to specify a few properties about the state store:

-- **kind**: `'dapr.io/StateStoreComponent'` represents a resource that Dapr uses to communicate with a database.
+- **resource type**: `'dapr.io/StateStoreComponent'` represents a resource that Dapr uses to communicate with a database.
-- **properties.kind**: `'any'` tells Radius to pick the best available statestore for the platform.
+- **kind**: `'any'` tells Radius to pick the best available statestore for the platform.
 For Azure this is Table Storage and for Kubernetes this is a Redis container.
-- **properties.managed**: `true` tells Radius to manage the lifetime of the component for you.
+- **managed**: `true` tells Radius to manage the lifetime of the component for you.

 {{< rad file="snippets/app.bicep" embed=true marker="//STATESTORE" >}}